 Time to launch is short and the product is already integrated with your CRM.
-But when it’s time to scale up or deploy it to hundreds or even thousands of agents, you’ll get more power from an integrated solution like Knowledge Center.
+But when it’s time to scale up or deploy it to hundreds or even thousands of agents, you’ll get more power from an integrated solution like USU Knowledge Management.

 Its focus on customer support use cases and maturity over many years of development make it the best tool for the job.

 Finally, it enables support departments to take control to shape and customize the knowledge base to their needs instead of relying on admins and product support.

 It’s Not You It’s Me - Salesforce Integrations to the Rescue

 According to Salesforce, 88% of their users have at least one third-party app installed and 89% of the Fortune 100 uses them.
 The AppExchange is not merely an add-on or extra.
 It is a cornerstone of the Salesforce platform with over 150,000 unique customers and the leading SaaS marketplace in the world.

 Integrations enable you to combine the most powerful tools for each business need in a single platform and interface.
 That means sales gets the best CRM on the market and customer support gets the best knowledge base for their needs.